1NCE

 Series D in 2022

-Zhichi Technologies is a prominent intelligent customer experience provider based in Southeast Asia, specializing in a diverse range of solutions including AI chatbots, live chat, call center services, and ticketing systems.
-Since its inception in 2014, the company has supported over 5,000 brands and enterprises, facilitating millions of interactions across various channels such as online chat, social media, business messaging, and voice calls.
-Zhichi Technologies is dedicated to delivering a reliable and user-friendly platform that enhances communication between global enterprises and their customers.
-Additionally, the company has been designated as a Meta authorized business service provider, allowing it to assist enterprises in managing business accounts and executing marketing campaigns, notifications, and other communications efficiently.
+Zhichi Technologies is a prominent intelligent customer experience provider in Southeast Asia, established in 2014.
+The company offers a comprehensive suite of solutions, including AI chatbots, live chat, call center services, and ticketing systems, catering to over 5,000 brands and enterprises.
+Zhichi Technologies leverages natural language processing and artificial intelligence to enhance customer service applications, enabling clients to seamlessly integrate robotic functions with traditional service channels.
+The company is dedicated to delivering a stable, efficient, and secure platform that facilitates effective communication between enterprises and their end customers across various channels, including online chat, social media, and voice calls.
+Additionally, Zhichi Technologies is recognized as a Meta authorized business service provider, assisting enterprises in managing business accounts and executing marketing campaigns.

 Eigencomm